LOADING

 Brisbane to Brooklyn, London to Los Angeles

 As a proud Australian collage artist, she has earned profiles and features in prestigious publications.
 She has been seen in publications such as VICE (USA), Stylecaster (USA), Pilerats (AUS), NSS Mag (ITALY), Create Magazine (USA), and Thames & Hudson (AUS).
-Madelaine’s artworks are used as references in university art lectures and is studied by students alike.
+Madelaine’s artworks are used as references in university art lectures and are studied by students alike.

+In 2021, Madelaine’s limited-edition collaboration with Prospect NY earned recognition from Architectural Digest, with a prestigious Cleverest Award.
 In 2023, Madelaine started expanding her artistic practice.
-This includes utilising animation and printmaking; linographic printmaking and mono-printing.
+This includes utilising animation and printmaking, linographic printmaking and mono-printing.
 This new practice involves the use of collage in a dynamic and experimental way.
-She is passionate about how to improve Australia’s collage art and make it more accessible.
+In 2024, Madelaine started incorporating fibre arts in her works.

 Collage Art Porfolio - Madbutt